NeowayLabs/terraform-modules/azure/modules/linux-vm/README.md

 #### avset_fault_domain_count
 Description: Specifies the number of fault domains that are used.
 Defaults to 3.
  - default: "3"

+#### boot_diagnostics
+Description: (Optional) Enable or Disable boot diagnostics
+ - default: "false"

+#### boot_diagnostics_sa_type
+Description: (Optional) Storage account type for boot diagnostics
+ - default: "Standard_LRS"

+#### data_disks
+Description: A list of data disk to be created/attached for VM using this format = [type, size_gb, lun, caching]: "type" - The type of storage to use for the managed disk.
+Allowable values are Standard_LRS or Premium_LRS.
+Default: Premium_LRS. "size_gb" - (Required) Storage data disk size. "lun" - The Logical Unit Number of the Data Disk, which needs to be unique within the Virtual Machine.
+Changing this forces a new resource to be created. "caching" - Specifies the caching requirements for storage data disk.
+Default: ReadWrite.
+ - default: []

 #### data_managed_disk_type
 Description: Defines the type of storage account to be created for data disk.
 Valid options are Standard_LRS, Standard_ZRS, Standard_GRS, Standard_RAGRS, Premium_LRS.